opalsecurity/terraform-provider-opal/docs/resources/configuration_template.md

 - `break_glass_user_ids` (Set of String) The IDs of the break glass users linked to the configuration template.
 - `linked_audit_message_channel_ids` (Set of String) The IDs of the audit message channels linked to the configuration template.
 - `member_oncall_schedule_ids` (Set of String) The IDs of the on-call schedules linked to the configuration template.
-- `request_configurations` (Attributes Set) The request configuration list of the configuration template.
+- `request_configurations` (Attributes List) The request configuration list of the configuration template.
 If not provided, the default request configuration will be used. (see [below for nested schema](#nestedatt--request_configurations))
 - `ticket_propagation` (Attributes) Configuration for ticket propagation, when enabled, a ticket will be created for access changes related to the users in this resource. (see [below for nested schema](#nestedatt--ticket_propagation))

 ### Read-Only